 None of these is perfect, hmmm?
 Fortunately there’s a fourth option

 4) Ride north from Delhi, see how far I get, then return to Delhi overland

 Having talked to some local contacts, I’m told that while Srinagar would be a bad idea, the going should be fine as far as Jammu – a city which has the added benefit of a direct train link to Delhi so I can get back even if the airports are still closed.
 This is my working plan for now: make for Jammu, but keep watching the news bulletins between now and then and be prepared to abort if they don’t look good.

 For a final bit of perspective, half a million people died in the partition of India back in 1947.
 A lot of the blame for that can be laid at the door of the British – figures such as Winston Churchill.
-We held onto empire for too long, when most of it hasn’t been making a profit since the 1920s, and had we quit India just a few years earlier, before the nationalist leaders’ positions had hardened on both the Hindu and Muslim sides, there may well have been a better outcome all round.
+We held onto empire for too long, when most of it hadn’t been making a profit since the 1920s, and had we quit India just a few years earlier, before the nationalist leaders’ positions had hardened on both the Hindu and Muslim sides, there may well have been a better outcome all round.
 Thanks Winston.

 [Postscript: the military situation continued to develop as I rode north through India, so in the end I took Option 1: Cut and run at Delhi and fly straight to Dushanbe.
 Oh well.]